alphagov/transformation-dashboard/_posts/2000-01-21-apply-visa.markdown

     complete  : true

 status-live:
-  - copy      : "Service goes live (depending on user feedback) --- Jan to Mar 2015" complete  : false
+  - copy      : "Service goes live (depending on Service Standard Assessment) --- Jan to Mar 2015" complete  : false

 successes: |
- - Service manager is supported by a product team
+  - Service manager is supported by a great product team
+  - Service team are very good exponents of agile delivery
   - Tier 2 beta and China Visit Visa beta both delivered on time and budget
   - Extensive user research with a range of groups, including overseas users, English second-language users, agencies and UK legal representatives
- - We're beginning to add foreign-language guidance, starting with Chinese
+  - Provided foreign language guidance in simplified Chinese and established a multi-lingual framework  for managing translated content
   - Excellent feedback from users
- - Production system is proving efficient and can scale
- - Successful integration to legacy back end systems
+  - Over 10,000 Visit Visa applications from China completed in the first month
+  - The case working process is benefitting from the new, clearer service as the quality of submitted data is improving
+  - We’re frequently improving the service based on user feedback

 challenges: |
   - Existing teams and suppliers have to step up to new ways of working
   - Building Civil Service capability in digital skills